Heidelberg, Victoria: History

 Heidelberg was proclaimed a city on 11 April 1934, but its rural space exceeded the urban area.
 The Heidelberg Town Hall was built in 1937.
 Subdivision and settlement clustered around Heidelberg Road and the Melbourne to Hurstbridge railway line, which bisected the municipality in a generally north-east direction.
 Along that line are Darebin, Ivanhoe, Eaglemont, Heidelberg, Rosanna, Macleod, Watsonia and Greensborough.
 Mont Park was reached by a spur line from Macleod.

 Heidelberg West, then and now unserved by a railway, was sparsely settled until the 1950s, when it was built on by the Housing Commission of Victoria.
 It also provided the site for the athletes' village for the 1956 Melbourne Olympic Games.

 By the 1970s, the residential development of the Heidelberg Municipality was complete, except for some areas in Viewbank and Lower Plenty.
 The shopping areas were mostly strips, but a free-standing centre was built in Heidelberg West in 1956, to a design by the Housing Commission which drew on American trends.

 The population of Heidelberg Municipality (before the severances in the 1960s) was 8,610 (1911), 34,401 (1947, excluding Greensborough), and 60,007 (1961).
 The population in 1991 was 60,468.
-On 15 December 1994 most of Heidelberg City was united with part of Eltham Shire to form Banyule City.
+On 15 December 1994 most of Heidelberg City was united with parts of Diamond Valley Shire and Eltham Shire to form the City of Banyule.

 Evidence of Heidelberg's long history and early settlement can be found throughout the Municipality.
 The cemetery on Upper Heidelberg Road contains some of the oldest graves in Victoria.
 The Heidelberg Old Cemetery, the size of a house block near the corner of St James Road and Hawdon Street, contains graves dating to 1852.
 Heidelberg Primary School opened in 1854, Banyule Homestead was built in 1846, St John's Anglican Church was built in 1849 and the Old England Hotel on Lower Heidelberg Road first opened its doors in 1848.
 All of these buildings still stand today.